ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 ### Chain Replication: Drawbacks

 In Primary Backup replication, when the primary performs a write, the replication messages are broadcast (I.E. sent out in parallel) to all the backup processes.
-Therefore, the longest wait time will be no longer than the time taken for the slowest process to complete the write and send out its `ack`.
-So no matter how many backups you have, the worst-case scenario will never be worse than the slowest backup process.
+Therefore, the longest wait time will be no longer than the time taken for the slowest backup to complete the write and send out its `ack`.
+So, no matter how many backups you have, the worst-case scenario will never be worse than the slowest individual backup process.

 However, in Chain Replication, the length of the backup chain defines the overall response time for a write to complete.
 As the chain length increases, so the overall response time increases because write replication propagates sequentially down the length of the chain.